 The Sunda shelf which is actually a group of islands suspended in the Java Sea is believed to have been actually above sea level at a time.
 Following studies conducted on these islands, the results have made it clear that these islands are actually eroded metamorphic remains of the regions that were above sea level once.

 However, today, Sunda Shelf marks one of the main features of the Java Sea.

 7. Sea bed secrets

-Java Sea has a lot of secrets within it.
+The Java Sea has a lot of secrets within it.
 The first would be all the flora and fauna species that call this shallow sea their home.
-Besides these, Java Sea is supposed to be the bed for treasures of past like none other.
-Wrecks of ships are reportedly still beneath the water here which make it a good choice for historians to probe secrets of past, along with making those wrecks great habitats for other species like the coral reefs and fish.
-Wreck of a ship called Indono that sank in 1955 is still in the Java Sea, near the waters of Karimunjawa.
+Besides these, the Java Sea is supposed to be the bed for treasures of the past like none other.
+Wrecks of ships are reportedly still beneath the water here which makes it a good choice for historians to probe secrets of the past, along with making those wrecks great habitats for other species like the coral reefs and fish.
+The wreck of a ship called Indono that sank in 1955 is still in the Java Sea, near the waters of Karimunjawa.

-Java Sea has a rich history that goes back a long way.
+The Java Sea has a rich history that goes back a long way.
 Over its entire life, this sea has seen a lot and holds a lot of amazing facts to its credit.
-With its rich biodiversity and a power for sustenance, this sea continues to be one of the most important waterways of the world.
+With its rich biodiversity and power for sustenance, this sea continues to be one of the most important waterways in the world.

 8. Piracy Activities

 The Java Sea has been in news for quite some time now because of the numerous piracy activities taking place there.
 These activities have drastically increased in the past few years.